CyanideByte/Injec-TOR/README.md

 ## Historical Context

 Injec-TOR was a popular DLL injection tool used by the GunZ: The Duel community in the game's early days.
+Originally released at http://www.curse-x.com, it became a staple in the GunZ hacking scene.
 This recreation aims to preserve the original's functionality and user interface, serving as both a tribute to the original work and a reverse engineering educational project.

 ## Features